MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Notes/New-MgGroupOnenoteSection.md

   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-LINKS `<IMicrosoftGraphSectionLinks>`: sectionLinks
+LINKS <IMicrosoftGraphSectionLinks>: sectionLinks
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[OneNoteClientUrl <IMicrosoftGraphExternalLink>]`: externalLink
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Href <String>]`: The URL of the link.
   - `[OneNoteWebUrl <IMicrosoftGraphExternalLink>]`: externalLink

-PAGES <IMicrosoftGraphOnenotePage\[]>: The collection of pages in the section.
+PAGES <IMicrosoftGraphOnenotePage1[]>: The collection of pages in the section.
 Read-only.
 Nullable.
   - `[CreatedDateTime <DateTime?>]`: The date and time when the page was created.
 The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[Self <String>]`: The endpoint where you can get details about the page.
 Read-only.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.